 8. Define the Action Plan: The Action Plan section, is generated by the system based on your prompt and the tools you have added.
 It outlines the logical flow:

-• Retrieve weather data: Call the WeatherChecker tool using the city extracted from the input details.
+• Retrieve claim details: Call the Claim Lookup tool using the claim_id.

 9. Test and refine: Once you have configured everything, click Run to test your agent to ensure it behaves as expected.
-You can simulate a conversation with the agent, providing a city, and seeing if it correctly checks the weather and books the appropriate ride type.
+You can simulate a conversation with the agent, providing a claim ID and seeing if it correctly retrieves the claim details, police report, and policy information.
 Refine the variable descriptions and tool prompts as needed to improve the agent's performance and accuracy.

 Next steps